get-set-fetch/scraper/README.md

 ## Scrape

 ### Start from a Scraping Configuration
 No need to specify a starting scraping project.
-One will be automatically created based on input url and plugin definitions.
-The project name resolves to the starting url hostname.
+One will be automatically created based on input URL and plugin definitions.
+The project name resolves to the starting URL hostname.

 ```js
 const { KnexStorage, PuppeteerClient, Scraper} = require('@get-set-fetch/scraper');